24,044 IVF Pregnancies

 In vitro fertilization refers to a procedure where the woman's eggs are removed from her ovaries and fertilized with the man's sperm outside the body, in a laboratory.
 The embryos formed are then put back into the uterus to achieve a pregnancy.

 IVF was initially offered to patients with bilateral tubal block.
 Today, its indications include mild to moderate male factor, couples who are unable to conceive after first and second line procedures like ovulation induction (OI) and intra-uterine insemination (IUI), patients with endometriosis, Poly Cystic Ovarian Syndrome who have not conceived with routine treatment and those with unexplained infertility.
-IVF is also the treatment option for couples requiring donor oocytes and / or surrogacy.
+IVF is also the treatment option for couples requiring donor oocytes.

 This depends on various factors like: age of the patient, type and duration of infertility, ovarian response, type of procedure [ fresh or vitrified embryo transfer, self or donor eggs ].
 Your consultant will be able to give you a prognosis after proper evaluation.
 While there is no guarantee, we do our best to ensure you find happiness.